Carl-Tallman-95/The-Movie-Quiz/README.md

 ![This is an image](assets/images/readme_images/)

 **Features Left to Implement**
 - I would have liked to make a timer and a randomized question generator to make the game more challenging.
-This would of course mean that more questions would have to be added.
+Although this would mean that more questions would have to be added.
-It would also be useful if the user could enter their name that will be displayed at the end of the quiz along with their score.
+- Another feature to implement would be if the user could enter their name that that displays at the end of the quiz along with their score.

 ## Testing

 - I have tested this project site on different web browsers.
 Google Chrome, Microsoft Edge and Mozilla Firefox have all been tested and are working.
 - Tests while using the site on a Samsung smartphone are also working.
-- I have confirmed that the site is looking good and is responsive on different screen sizes by using the dev tools device toolbar.
+- I have confirmed that the site is responsive on different screen sizes by using the dev tools in Google Chrome.

 ## Bugs
 **Solved bugs**